anasty17/mirror-leech-telegram-bot/README.md

 - Store RSS data
 - Store incompleted task messages
 - Store JDownloader settings
-- Store config.env file on first build and incase any change occured to it, then next build it will define variables from config.env instead of database
+- Store config.py file on first build and incase any change occured to it, then next build it will define variables from config.py instead of database

 ## Torrents Search